Panoptikum-social/blog.panoptikum.social/pages/complaints.md

 ## Introduction

-We want panoptikum.io a pleasent experience to use.
+The use of Panoptikum.io should be a pleasent experience.
 While we strive to reach this goal hard, we are aware, that it is de facto impossible to reach this goal and there must be a way to complain.